BaylorBower/Sudoku/README.md

 # Sudoku
-A full Sudoku game with GUI and Auto solve
+A full Sudoku game with GUI, randomized boards and a auto solve using backtracking Modify the difficulty variable in main to change difficulty on a range of 1-3

 # Controls
 Click to select a square